roadrunner-server/roadrunner-docs/docs/en/http/cache.md

 - `etcd`
 - `olric`

+More info about customizing RR with your own plugins: [link](../customization/plugin.md)

 ## Configuration
 You can set each Souin configuration key under the `http.cache` key.
 There is a configuration example below.